Toenail Treatment Options Complete Guide

 Is laser treatment better than medication?

-Laser therapy may be useful but does not consistently outperform oral medication in severe cases.
+Laser therapy is useful but generally does not outperform oral medications for advanced infections.

 Can toenail fungus return?